aalaprana995/Robotics_And_OOP/README.md

 - Function return types
 - Types of explicit conversions
 ### Access Specifiers

 Access modifiers are used to implement an important aspect of Object-Oriented Programming known as Data Hiding.
 1) Public - members are accessible from outside the class
 2) Private - members cannot be accessed (or viewed) from outside the class
 3) Protected - members cannot be accessed from outside the class, however, they can be accessed in inherited classes.

+- A class may contain zero or more access specifiers, and there are no restrictions on how often an access specifier may appear.

+- Each access specifier specifies the access level of the succeeding members.
+The specified access level remains in effect until the next access specifier or the end of the class body.

 ### Constructors
 - Constructors are special class members which are called by the compiler every time an object of that class is instantiated.
 - Constructors have the same name as the class and may be defined inside or outside the class definition.